Call of the child

 The return proved to begin a new chapter of my life.
 At age 66 I settled in and ventured out to explore the romantic and lost landscape of my past and to literally walk the earliest pathways of my memory in a neighborhood protected and magically preserved, 57 years later.

-it did in the 50s and 60s...with bigger trees.
+An alleyway between streets in Westdale, Mar Vista neighborhood seems the same as it did in the 50s and 60s...with bigger trees. |

 I spent five days there, alone.
 It proved to be immensely joyful and deeply all consuming, much more than I imagined.
 My days were filled with love, friendship, family and also a chosen solitude.
 I seemed to be in a state of hovering, my grounding wire uprooted, waving about.